Prometheon-Technologies/HBAT-Software/README.md

 Custom Software Stack files are located in lib and src.

-main.cpp runs the stricpt, HMSmain library does the heavy lifting.
+main.cpp runs the control script, HMSmain library does the heavy lifting.

 **LIB**